 Residency card replacement fee

-If you apply to exchange a Visitor’s Visa (FMM) in-country for a residential permit (Residente Temporal or Residente Permanente) under the Family Unit rules you will need to pay a ‘change of status’ fee of $1,632 Mexican pesos in addition the corresponding resident card fee listed above.
+If your situation allows you to exchange a Visitor Permit (FMM) for a residency permit in Mexico, you need to pay pay a ‘change of status’ fee of $1,847 Mexican pesos in addition the corresponding resident card fee listed above.
+You might also have to pay a fine that will range between 20 and 100 days of UMA.
+(See next section.)

 Get assistance with your residency application or renewal